 The SLC Tutoring Program offers in person and online services.
-The tabs on this website describe how each tutoring service has been adjusted.
-Below is a brief summary of those changes.
+The tabs on this website provide greater detail on how each tutoring service is delivered.

 Appointment-Based Tutoring

-Appointment-Based tutoring will continue to be open to eligible groups of students only and supporting the same courses for Fall, Winter, and Spring terms.
+Appointment-Based tutoring is to eligible groups of students only and supports the same courses for Fall, Winter, and Spring terms.
 Please see the SLC website for the most updated list of eligible groups and courses supported.

 Drop-In Tutoring

-Drop-In tutoring is open to all students currently enrolled in Chem 130, Chem 210, and Chem 215 on Sunday from 4-8pm and Monday through Thursday from 4-7pm during Fall/Winter and from 4-6pm EST Monday through Wednesday during Spring.
-Drop-In tutoring services are in person, located in the SLC Tutoring Room, 1720 Chem.
-More information on how to access drop in tutoring is available on the SLC Tutoring Program Drop-In website.
+Drop-in tutoring is open to all students enrolled in Chem 130, Chem 210, and Chem 215 on Sunday from 4-8pm and Monday through Thursday from 4-7pm during Fall/Winter and from 4-6pm Monday through Wednesday during Spring.
+Drop-in tutoring services are in-person, located in the SLC Tutoring Room, 1720 Chemistry.
+More information on how to access drop in tutoring is available on the SLC Tutoring Program Drop-In website

 For Students New to SLC Tutoring